itdxer/neupy/site/docs/quickstart.rst

 We set the value up to ``'4 times'`` that mean we will see network progress 4 times and one additional for the final iteration.

 We set up network connections as tuple of layers sizes, but we don't put in activation function.
-That is because :network:`Backpropagation` use the most common sigmoid layer by default for tuple structure.
+That is because :network:`GradientDescent` use the most common sigmoid layer by default for tuple structure.
 More about layer configuration you can read `here <layers.html>`_.